 Excessively high and low pHs can be detrimental for the use of water.
-High pH causes a bitter taste, water pipes and water-using appliances become encrusted with deposits, and it depresses the effectiveness of the disinfection of chlorine, thereby causing the need for additional chlorine when pH is high.
-Low pH water will corrode or dissolve metals and other substances.
+High pH causes a bitter taste, water pipes and water-using appliances become corroded or encrusted with deposits, and it depresses the effectiveness of the disinfection of chlorine thereby causing the need for additional chlorine when pH is high.
+Low pH water can corrode or dissolve metals and other substances.
 The Water Agency monitors the level of pH in its water system on a daily basis.
 The pH level within the water system must achieve an average daily range of 8.2 to 8.6 for 95 percent of all daily average values.
-To adjust the level of pH the Water Agency uses Sodium Hydroxide (NaOH), also known simply as caustic.
+To adjust the level of pH the Water Agency uses Sodium Hydroxide (NaOH), also known simply as caustic soda.
 Sodium Hydroxide is the most widely used alkaline neutralizing chemical in use in industry today as it is easy to handle, inexpensive, and very effective for the neutralization of strong or weak acids.

 How old are the water transmission pipes?

 The Water Agency’s water transmission pipes range in age up to 50 years old.
 Constant monitoring and water quality testing ensures the pipes are in functional order and ongoing maintenance work is conducted to evaluate and repair leaks or damage before they occur.
 This type of proactive maintenance work not only reduces health risks associated with leaks, but also saves money by fixing an issue before it becomes an emergency.

 Who monitors the Water Agency’s water quality reports?